mejayanjan99/mejayanjan99/README.md

+# Hey there, this is Jayanjan !

-- 👋 Hi, I’m Jayanjan Bhattcharya, currently a Computer Science Undergrad.
+- 👋 I’m currently a Computer Science Undergrad.
 - 👀 I’m interested in Data Science domains alongwith basic web development stuff.
 - 🌱 I’m currently exploring the Data Analytics domain.
 - 📫 [Click to reach me !!!](https://www.linkedin.com/in/jayanjan-bhattacharya-62190271/)